kritp03/SC1015-Mini-Project/README.md

     - Early Stopping: Stops training when parameter updates no longer begin to yield improves on a validation set.
 The use of early stopping prevent overfitting & enhance generalization.

     - Batch Normalization: Helps address issues like internal covariate shift and vanishing/exploding gradients which leads to faster convergence during training, allowing for the use of higher learning rates and reducing the sensitivity of the model to weight initialization

+## Future Work
+- `Tackle Imbalanced datasets`: Leverage on methods like `re-weighting` with the sklearn class_weight.compute_class_weight function.
+This strategy allows us to modify our loss function by assigning `increased costs` to instances from `minority` classes, offering the potential to enhance the model's efficacy on datasets with imbalanced class distributions.

 ## References